 Crimson Shroud contains examples of the following:

 Ancient Artifact: The "gifts", which grant magical power to their wielder.
 The Church claim that the original gifts were divine relics created by God, and produce copies to distribute throughout the world.
-However, the "Defence of Heresy" manuscript claims that the original gifts were temptations created by the Devil to entrap human souls.
+However, the "Defence of Heresy" manuscript is said to claim that the original gifts were temptations created by the Devil to entrap human souls.
+The truth is closer to the latter than the former: they were created through a Deal with the Devil.

 Book Burning: Giauque, upon coming across a ransacked library with incredibly old books, wonders whether or not the goblins are destroying such precious knowledge deliberately.